georgiee/coding-for-kids/slides.md

 ## not a consumer

 ---
-^ It stretches your mind
+^ Coding stretches your mind

 ^ and it creates a thinking which is useful in all domains.